Developer(s) –Digital Extremes

 Graphics – 7/10

-The visuals are pretty well done for a game developed by a third party, that came out upon the release of a new console; the level of detail is particularly impressive, and the conceptual design also has it’s strong points.
-For example, the wide variety of different warframes (the game’s variant on futuristic suits of armour), is extremely well though out, made even better with the facility of customisation.
+The visuals are pretty well done for a game developed by a third party, that came out upon the release of a new console; the level of detail is particularly impressive, and the conceptual design also has its strong points.
+For example, the wide variety of different warframes (the game’s variant on futuristic suits of armor), is extremely well thought out, made even better with the facility of customization.
 There are a few issues with the loading of textures, but for the most part, I was impressed with how well the game looks overall.

 Gameplay – 7/10

-The gameplay is also surprisingly varied, with a combat system consisting of not only third person shooting, but of swordplay, levelling up and the use of special abilities unique to each fighting class.
-The main thing I will criticize it for is it’s lack of side quests, since even games as linear as this have at least one of them; games like Gears of War and Uncharted.
-Nevertheless, the combat system is pretty addictive, and each level is quite varied in terms of how many main objective there are to do in each one.
+The gameplay is also surprisingly varied, with a combat system consisting of not only third-person shooting but of swordplay, leveling up, and the use of special abilities unique to each fighting class.
+The main thing I will criticize it for is its lack of side quests since even games as linear as this have at least one of them; games like Gears of War and Uncharted.
+Nevertheless, the combat system is pretty addictive, and each level is quite varied in terms of how many main objectives there are to do in each one.

 Controls – 7/10